-This course includes three exams.
-Examination I will cover Modules 01-05; Examination II will cover Modules 06-11; the final exam will cover all fourteen modules, but will primarily emphasize the material in Modules 12-14.
-Approximately 60% of the final will cover new material, and 40% of the final exam will cover material from Modules 01-11.
+Examination I will cover Modules 01-06; examination II will cover Modules 07-11; the final exam will cover all fourteen modules but will primarily emphasize the material in Modules 12-14.
+Approximately 60 percent of the final will cover the new material, and 40 percent of the final exam will cover previous material.

-The three exams will consist of 40-50 multiple-choice questions.
-The multiple-choice questions will include analytical and theory questions as well as problem-solving questions similar to those in the module assignments.
+The three exams will consist of approximately 50 multiple-choice questions.
+The multiple-choice items will include analytical and theory questions as well as problem-solving questions similar to the module assignments.
 Sufficient preparation should be made prior to attempting each of the examinations.
-Exams I and II are worth 100 points each.
-The final examination is worth 120 points.

 You will have three hours to take each exam.
-During the examination you will be allowed to use a nonprogrammable calculator.
+You may only use a 4-function standard calculator or nonprogrammable financial calculator.
+Programmable or graphing calculators are not allowed.